 However, our Constitution is not a blind copy paste of the aforesaid provisions.
-All the provisions were debated at length and breadth in the Assembly and modified so as to fit into the socio-economic and political ambience of India.
+All the provisions were debated at length and breadth in the Assembly and modified so as to fit Exclusive Coaching for UPSC/OPSC into the socio-economic and political ambience of India.